Image to Base64 Converter

 What is a Base64 data URI?

-Does Base64 make images bigger?
+Does Base64 make the image bigger?

 Is my image uploaded anywhere?